KathrynVozoris/Capstone-Project-AI-Agent/README.md

 ## Potential Additions and Fixes

 The recommendation tool could include a rating system to rank the recommended items in order of relevance.
-We oould also add a "get_popular_item" tool to retrieve a list of the most popular items.
+We could also add a "get_popular_item" tool to retrieve a list of the most popular items.
 This could be called by the "recommendation_tool" to add to the list of recommended items, in the case where the tool returns "none" or less than 6 items.

 ![Screenshot_2-12-2025_144728_www zara com](https://github.com/user-attachments/assets/49984d81-fdb7-418b-a577-4bf0bc553da4)